stud131/docs-monaca/content/tutorials/firebase.en.md

 - Tested Version: 2.0.5

 {{<note>}}
 2019/05/09 This plugin cordova-plugin-firebase@2.0.5 has an issue about libraries version.
-The build for android will fails.
+The build for android will fail.

 Please modify your project's package.json from